Shorotshishir/basic-console/Readme.md

 ## Contributing
 Contributions are welcome.
 Please open an issue first to discuss what you would like to change or add.

----

-This template provides a basic structure including a description, features, getting started instructions, contribution guidelines, and license information.
-You may need to adjust it according to the specific details and functionalities of your project.